Individual Instrument / Voice Lessons

 Returning undergraduate students

-Returning students must complete a Music Lesson Application.
+Returning students must also complete a Music Lesson Application.
 Returning students do not need to re-audition unless requesting a new teacher or a change in lesson type.
 All students taking lessons for credit must also register for the class in their regular schedule as well as any music theory co-requisites needed.
 Please contact Professor Kyung Yu (kyung.yu@yale.edu), Director of the YSM Lessons Program, for specific audition requirements for your instrument.